-- 4.58 To overcome the limitations in the present agricultural marketing system, liberalisation will be continued over the next five years.
-This will be accomplished through the removal of movement controls on maize, among other factors. - 4.59 In this respect, the NCPB will be exposed to increasing competition in the short to medium term.
-In the long-term, its functions will be limited to the maintenance of the strategic reserves and buyer of last resort, thus leaving over 75 per cent of the market to private traders, millers and cooperative societies. - 4.60 There is need to increase the production and commercial offtake of milk.
+4.58 To overcome the limitations in the present agricultural marketing system, liberalisation will be continued over the next five years.
+This will be accomplished through the removal of movement controls on maize, among other factors.

+- →.59 In this respect, the NCPB will be exposed to increasing competition and its main responsibility will be directed towards the maintenance of the strategic reserves leaving the bulk of marketing activities under the private traders, millers and co-operative societies. - 4.60 There is need to increase the production and commercial offtake of milk.
 Producer co-operatives and private individuals will be encouraged to participate in the dairy industry by the issuing of licenses to process and distribute milk.
 This will serve to increase production of offtake and minimize processing and distribution costs and, hence, consumer prices. - 4.61 KMC is an important instrument for the implementation of national meat production programmes and policy measures will be aimed at maintaining it as a viable institution. - 4.62 Horticultural processing facilities will be developed further to cater for domestic and export markets.
 The HCDA is undertaking the establishment of processing facilities alongside horticultural production centres.
 Wholesale markets for fresh fruits and vegetables have been established in most urban centres and this process will continue in the future. - 4.63 The Kenya Bureau of Standards will continue to implement comprehensive quality controls, which will apply to all food processing operations.
 Measures will also be taken to prevent misleading advertising and promotional campaigns which exaggerate the nutritional qualities of processed food products.

-programme to Improve the Marketing and Distribution of Food
+Programme to Improve the Marketing and Distribution of Food